 2. Know your surroundings

-3. Don’t do all your runs too hard
+3. Don’t do all your training runs too hard

 4. Mix up the surfaces you run on

-5. Break in your gear before this weekend
+5. Break in your gear before the race

 5) Make sure you enjoy the process!